Abril-S78/Lyme-disease-locations-/README.md

 # Lyme-disease-locations-
 A Python-based tool that uses the News API and public news to identify and map U.S. states with reported Lyme disease activity.
+This web app is deployed through Streamlit

 ## Built with